kdeldycke/kevin-deldycke-blog/content/posts/revert-hp-printer-ban-on-third-party-ink-cartridges.md

 * Prompt Before Install: `Always Prompt`
 * Allow Updates: `Yes`

 I'm quite surprised downgrades are allowed. 🤔 It seems out of character.
-Therefor, with my *Evil Product Manager* hat, I advise HP to monetize this feature under a monthly Enterprise Subscription of sort. 😈
+Therefor, with my *Evil Product Manager* hat on, I advise HP to monetize this feature under a monthly Enterprise Subscription of sort. 😈

 ## Download old firmware